Guide for Coaches New to MSDL Tournaments

 JUDGE BRIEFING & WHERE TO GO

 New judges should go to the judges' briefing, usually at 8:30 or so.
 This will help introduce them to the running of the day and how things work.
 In addition, if you have new judges, you should have them read the Judges Handbook for their event ahead of time.
 The handbooks are available for download from the Resources section of the MSDL website.
+There are also short instructional videos available on the MSDL website that explain how to use our online balloting system and also introduce both speech and debate judging.

 WHERE DO STUDENTS GO